dd9jn/rfc4880bis/rfc4880bis.md

 The rest of the version 1 image header is made up of 12 reserved octets, all of which MUST be set to 0.

 The rest of the image subpacket contains the image itself.
-As the only currently defined image type is JPEG, the image is encoded in the JPEG File Interchange Format (JFIF), a standard file format for JPEG images [](#JFIF).
+As the only currently defined image type is JPEG, the image is encoded in the JPEG File Interchange Format (JFIF), a standard file format for JPEG images {{JFIF}}.

 An implementation MAY try to determine the type of an image by examination of the image data if it is unable to handle a particular version of the image header or if a specified encoding format value is not recognized.